ArnolFokam/dna-gate-backend/README.md

 You should have your backend up and running at [http://localhost:8000](http://localhost:8000).
 You can see the SwaggerUI API documentation of the backend at this [link](http://localhost:8000/api/docs)

+Note:
+If you deploy to heroku, you need to add soundfile library package for voice recognition to work.
+To do so, add the [apt buildpack](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-apt) and it will look at [Aptfile](https://github.com/ArnolFokam/dna-gate-backend/blob/main/Aptfile) in the project to install necessary libraries.

 ## License

 Distributed under the Apache 2.0 License.
 See `LICENSE.txt` for more information.